News Articles

 The Veterans Day salute featured a U.S. Coast Guard helicopter flyover, a song by high school students and speeches by various veteran and elected officials.

 On Veterans Day, let's start by saying thank you, because that's what Veterans Day is about.
 Thank you to our communities for the support you provide for those who have bravely served.
 Thank you to the families of our veterans.
 Anyone who has ever served or had a loved one in the armed forces knows that military service is a family commitment.
 And most importantly, thank you to our veterans.
+Cities and towns across America are pausing and giving their greatest appreciation for your service.

 Several hundred people gathered at Veterans Memorial Park on Tuesday morning to honor the many veterans who have served in the U.S. armed forces.